The origins of human cumulative culture: from the foraging niche to collective intelligence [Texte]

 Hafting stone points to spears was an important advance in weaponry for early humans.
 Multiple lines of evidence indicate that ~500,000-year-old stone points from the archaeological site of Kathu Pan 1 (KP1), South Africa, functioned as spear tips.
 KP1 points exhibit fracture types diagnostic of impact.
 Modification near the base of some points is consistent with hafting.
 Experimental and metric data indicate that the points could function well as spear tips.
 Shape analysis demonstrates that the smaller retouched points are as symmetrical as larger retouched points, which fits expectations for spear tips.
 The distribution of edge damage is similar to that in an experimental sample of spear tips and is inconsistent with expectations for cutting or scraping tools.
 Thus, early humans were manufacturing hafted multicomponent tools ~200,000 years earlier than previously thought.

-An early and enduring advanced technology originating 71,000 years ago in South Africa
+An early and enduring advanced technology originating 71,000 years ago in South Africa [PDF]

 Brown et al.

 Microliths were common worldwide by the mid-Holocene epoch, but have a patchy pattern of first appearance that is rarely earlier than 40,000 years ago9,10, and were thought to appear briefly between 65,000 and 60,000 years ago in South Africa and then disappear.
 Our research extends this record to ∼71,000 years, shows that microlithic technology originated early in South Africa, evolved over a vast time span (∼11,000 years), and was typically coupled to complex heat treatment that persisted for nearly 100,000 years.
 Advanced technologies in Africa were early and enduring; a small sample of excavated sites in Africa is the best explanation for any perceived ‘flickering’ pattern.

 Two Key Steps in the Evolution of Human Cooperation The Interdependence Hypothesis [Texte]